 A common pastime of outdoor enthusiasts is collecting edible mushrooms.
 This endeavor must be pursued with great caution since mistaking a poisonous mushroom for one that is edible can cost you your life.
 There are many old wives tales that would have you believe that there are easy ways to avoid poisonous mushrooms through blanket methods–a mushroom that has been eaten by an animal is safe, any dried fungus is safe, no mushroom growing on wood is poisonous.
 However, the only way to avoid poisonous mushrooms is through 100% positive identification.

 The third group of toxins causes gastrointestinal irritations.
 This category contains the majority of poisonous mushrooms and includes quite a variety of different toxins.
-Species of Agaricus, Boletus, Lactarius, Morchella, and Russula fall into this category, despite some of these genuses containing edible counterparts.
+Species of Agaricus, Boletus, Lactarius, Morchella, and Russula fall into this category, despite the fact that some of these genus’ contain edible counterparts.
 Symptoms of this poisoning can occur within 2 hours of ingestion.

 The fourth category contains mushrooms that are toxic when consumed with alcohol.
 Several species of Coprinus are edible except when ingested with alcohol.
 Some morels and other mushrooms share these toxic properties.
-These particular toxins arrest the metabolism of the alcohol and causes vasomotor reactions, nausea, and vomiting.
+These particular toxins arrest the metabolism of alcohol and cause vasomotor reactions, nausea, and vomiting.

 Sometimes mushroom poisoning can occur through environmental factors.
 Mushrooms can act like sponges and absorb pesticides and pollutants in the environment, making a mushroom that is normally edible toxic.
 There are also allergies to mushrooms, and some individuals may be sensitive to certain edible varieties while others aren’t.
 Lastly, food poisoning can occur through improper handling and storage of mushrooms.